renesas-rz/rz-virtual-uart/readme-en.txt

     MHU SHM size = ...
     MHU driver loaded, supports 2 port(s) in total
     ... ...
-    soc:serial@0000: ttySC1 at MMIO ... (irq = 0, base_baud = 0) is a vsci
+    soc:serial@0000: ttySC1 at MMIO ... (irq = 0, base_baud = 0) is a vscig
     soc:serial@0002: ttySC3 at MMIO ... (irq = 0, base_baud = 0) is a vscif
     ... ...
-     - ttySC1 is the device '/dev/ttySC1', SCI0, up to 1Mbps baudrate
+     - ttySC1 is the device '/dev/ttySC1', SCIg0 port, up to 1Mbps baudrate
-     - ttySC3 is the device '/dev/ttySC3', SCIF2, up to 10Mbps baudrate
+     - ttySC3 is the device '/dev/ttySC3', SCIF2 port, up to 10Mbps baudrate
+ - Customer can distinguish it is a VSCIF or SCIF device by using command: cat /sys/class/tty/ttySC3/device/rx_fifo_trigger
+     - For VSCIF device, it will report error: Operation not permitted
+     - For SCIF device, it will not report error, but the current RX FIFO trigger setting '8'

 File description:
 bin：